Are there Different Types of Internal Controls?

-Yes, generally speaking there are two types: preventive and detective controls.
+Generally speaking, there are two types of internal controls: preventive and detective controls.
 Both types of controls are essential to an effective internal control system.
 From a quality standpoint, preventive controls are essential because they are proactive and emphasize quality.
 However, detective controls play a critical role by providing evidence that the preventive controls are functioning as intended.

-Preventive Controls are designed to discourage errors or irregularities from occurring.
+- Preventive Controls are designed to discourage errors or irregularities from occurring.
 They are proactive controls that help to ensure departmental objectives are being met.
-Examples of preventive controls are:

-Detective Controls are designed to find errors or irregularities after they have occurred.
-Examples of detective controls are:
+- Detective Controls are designed to find errors or irregularities after they have occurred.